daolvera/Dao.AI.BreakPoint/README.md

 # Dao.AI.BreakPoint

 This project is intended for showcasing enterprise practices in a real application.
 The central focus of the project is a custom AI model to analyze a tennis swing and give coaching feedback to the user to improve.
+This project will be coded during the DAO Codes Twitch Stream as well as offstream.
+Visit https://www.twitch.tv/daolveradev to watch the development of this project live.

 ## Architecture